aisingapore/TagUI/README.md

 ```
 For advanced API calls, you can set above api_config variable which defaults as `{method:'GET', header:[], body:{}}`.
 Besides GET, you can use other methods such as POST, PUT, DELETE etc. You can define multiple headers in the format `'Header_name: header_value'` and provide a payload body for PUT requests for example.
 You can set it as above before using the api step, or set using `api_config.method = 'PUT';` and `api_config.header[0] = 'Header1: value1';` etc. `api_config.body` will be automatically converted to JSON format for sending to API endpoint.

+In addition, OS-level or shell commands can be executed using run step.
+This can be used to call other apps or services hosted locally on the OS, instead of being hosted through webservices.
+To use run step, specify the full command including parameters.
+Execution result will be stored in `run_result`, which can be used in your automation flow.

 ### CHROME
 TagUI has built-in integration with Chrome web browser to run web automation in visible or headless mode.
 It uses a websocket connection to directly communicate automation JavaScript code and information to Chrome.